 This is a key position in an exciting and busy office which responds rapidly to crisis situations overseas.
-For the Bureau for Democracy, Conflict, and Humanitarian Assistance (DCHA/OTI) to implement its rapid response strategy, it is essential that DCHA/OTI personnel receive prompt support.
-The IT Advisor will provide ad hoc support and advice on IT matters and has the ability to maintain flexibility in a fast-paced dynamic environment while managing competing priorities and meeting aggressive deadlines.
+For the Bureau of Democracy, Conflict and Humanitarian Assistance (DCHA)/OTI to implement its rapid response strategy, it is essential that DCHA/OTI personnel receive prompt support.
+The incumbent must maintain a high level of confidentiality, attention to detail, proficient writing ability and demonstrate excellent customer service skills.
+The incumbent must possess the ability to maintain flexibility in a fast-paced dynamic environment while managing sensitive staffing issues, competing priorities and meeting aggressive deadlines.
 Providing knowledgeable, rapid response using standard operating procedures and making recommendations for improvements or innovations to increase effectiveness and efficiency is critical to successful implementation of OTI's programs and fulfillment of OTI's mandate.